Understanding Anabolism: Processes, Characteristics, Hormones and Diseases

 Insulin-like growth factors stimulate the production of protein and fat.
 IGF-I and IGF-2, which work together with growth hormone, play an important role in the growth and development of bones and various body tissues, including the mammary glands and in the process of reproduction (procreation).
 This hormone controls the production of growth hormone by the pituitary gland (pituitary), as well as blood sugar levels.

-See also difference between rational and irrational number
+See also difference between physical and chemical changes

 3. Insulin